Andrews-G/Tacky_Tees/README.md

   Microsoft SQL Server

 Work in Progress:
-Merge .Net Windows Form Application over to ASP.NET Web Application and host with Azure, this will make the Application accessible over the internet, eliminate the need for a local SQL Database, and will improve UX.
+Merge .Net Windows Form Application over to ASP.NET Web Application and host with Azure.
+This will make the Application accessible over the internet, move the SQL database into the cloud, and will improve UX.